meltano/meltano/docs/src/README.md

 cd demo-project
 # - you have activated the virtual environment
 source ../.venv/bin/activate

-# If this were an existing Meltano project you just
-# cloned or pulled, install any missing plugins
-# meltano install
 ```

 Your Meltano project is now ready for [integration](/#integration), [transformation](/#transformation), and [orchestration](/#orchestration)!